Q. Do you believe that baptism is necessary for the remission of sins?

 Q. Are any of your members able to put up visiting brethren?

-A. Yes, if the rooms are available.
+A. Yes, if the rooms are available, but not very likely.

 Q. Are you a conservative or liberal church?